moussetc/mattermost-plugin-giphy/README.md

 make deploy
 ```
 Alternatively, if you are running your mattermost-server out of a sibling directory by the same name, use the deploy target alone to unpack the files into the right directory.
 You will need to restart your server and manually enable your plugin.

-## What's next?
-- Allow customization of the trigger command
-- Command to choose between several GIFS at once (alternative to shuffle)